 See if your favourite stores, restaurants and websites offer memberships to their customers – these are normally free or very inexpensive, and are full of benefits.
-Benefits can include free gifts (such as on birthdays), entries for sweepstakes, discounts for both online and in-store purchases.
+Benefits can include free gifts (such as on birthdays), entries for sweepstakes, and discounts for both online and in-store purchases.

-Also, on websites, sign up for email updates - this way, you'll be in the know whenever they have a sale or deal!
+Also, sign up for email updates on websites, - this way, you'll be in the know whenever they have a sale or deal!

-16. Find flight and hotel room bargains online
+17. Find flight and hotel bargains online.

-17. Buy clothes on sale
+18. Buy clothes on sale.